-There is now on deposit in the Reserve Fund created by the 1973 Bond Resolution an amount of money and investments in market value at least equal to the average annual principal and interest requirements of the Outstanding Parity Bonds and the Bonds.
-After the delivery of the Bonds, the Reserve Fund will contain an amount of money and investments in market value equal to the average annual principal and interest requirements of the Outstanding Parity Bonds and the Bonds, being all of the bonds which will be outstanding and payable from Net Revenues after the delivery of the Bonds (the "Reserve Required Amount").
-Until and unless Additional Bonds are issued as permitted in the Outstanding Parity Bond Resolution and the Resolution, no deposits shall be made into the Reserve Fund as long as the money and investments in the Reserve Fund are at least equal in market value to the

-Reserve Required Amount.
+At closing of the issuance of the Bonds, the Authority will deposit an amount necessary to make the Reserve Fund created by the 1973 Bond Resolution contain an amount of money and investments in market value at least equal to the average annual principal and interest requirements of the Outstanding Parity Bonds and the Bonds (the "Reserve Required Amount").
+Until and unless Additional Bonds are issued as permitted in the Outstanding Parity Bond Resolution and the Resolution, no deposits shall be made into the Reserve Fund as long as the money and investments in the Reserve Fund are at least equal in market value to the Reserve Required Amount.
 However, if and whenever the amount of money and investments in the Reserve Fund is reduced below said Reserve Required Amount because of a decrease in market value of investments, then the Authority shall restore the Reserve Fund to the Reserve Required Amount from the Emergency Fund (see "THE BONDS - Emergency Fund") and/or the Research and Development Fund created by the 1973 Bond Resolution to the extent of amounts available therein, and if such amounts are insufficient, then the Authority shall require the Contracting Parties to increase their payments under the Contracts as soon as practicable, and in any event within one year, in an amount sufficient to restore the Reserve Fund to the Reserve Required Amount.
 In the event the Reserve Fund is used to pay the principal of or interest on any bonds because of insufficient amounts being available in the Interest and Sinking Fund, then the Authority shall require the Contracting Parties to increase their payments under the Contracts in an amount sufficient to restore the Reserve Fund to the Reserve Required Amount, and the Authority shall deposit in the Reserve Fund, in approximately equal periodic payments, not less than annually, such amounts as are required to restore the Reserve Fund to the Reserve Required Amount from said increased payments within five years from any date of the use of the Reserve Fund to pay such principal or interest.
 So long as the Reserve Fund contains the Reserve Required Amount, all amounts in excess thereof shall be deposited to the credit of the Claims Fund, the Emergency Fund, and the Research and Development Fund, to the extent required by Section 3.13 of the 1973 Bond Resolution, and with the remainder to be deposited to the credit of the Interest and Sinking Fund.
 See "SECURITY AND SOURCE OF PAYMENT - Reserve Fund Requirement" for additional details about the Reserve Fund.